dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 OUTPUT TUKEY

+When looking at the confidence interval we did with 95%, the outcome we get is [0.00, 0.00].
+This means that if you run your experiment again you have a good chance of finding no difference between groups.
+It being perfectly zero is very rare, but it is most likely due to the fact of the lockdown being a rare circumstance and the corresponding time frame.

 ### Conclusion

-After analyzing the data we collected we can conclude that there is a slightly change in price due to the second lockdown, mostly after the lockdown.
-This is more visible in the center then the districts around Amsterdam.
+After analyzing the data we collected we can conclude that there is a slightly change in price due to the second lockdown.
+However most of the accommodations did not change prices (64.5%).
+The remaining accommodations who did change prices were mostly located in the Center of Amsterdam, and did this mostly after the lockdown.

 ## Repository overview